 We also used CP/M microcomputers which were available in the mid to late 1970s as well.
 The IBM PC surfaced in 1981 and we have uses PC machines ever since.
 The early hard disks were pretty unreliable so floppy backups were important.

-The IBM PC came with as little as 64KB of memory but there were sockets to increase the memory to 256KB.
+The IBM PC came with as little as 64KB of memory just like the IBM System/360 I started with but there were sockets on the motherboard to increase the memory to 256KB.
 A card was needed to add more RAM to the machine and to add a real time clock etc. The 8088 CPU had 64KB segments for the memory but addressing was not hard to use as the CPU offered segment registers.
 BASIC was in the ROMs of the IBM PC which was available as an interpreter and it could save code the floppy disk.

 Years ago, games were largely done in Assembler with microcomputers.
 Turbo C (in 1987) make development slightly easier.
 Then C++ gained ground and more recently C# has been used for game development.
 C++ is on average 2-3 times faster than C#.
 Modern machines however are so powerful that the overhead of .NET is not as bad it used to be.
 Much of the old code had to be overhauled for Windows 3.1 with Win32s which afforded support for 32-bit development.